gnif/LookingGlass/doc/usage.rst

 By default the host application will simply work however there are some configurable options available.
-While the host application will accept command line arguments just as the client will it is more convenient to create the ``looking-glass-host.ini`` file with the desired configuration options.
+While the host application will accept command line arguments, it is more convenient to create a ``looking-glass-host.ini`` config file for persistent configuration changes.

-This file must be placed in the same directory that the Looking Glass host application was installed for it to be found and used by the application
+This file must be placed in the same directory as the Looking Glass host, by default ``C:\Program Files\Looking Glass (host)\``.

 .. _host_capture: